elatoskinas/java-8ball-pool/doc/retrospectives/20191129-sprintretrospective.md

 Some team members rushed delivery of the features at the end of the Sprint, and we started communicating far more often upon realizing that tasks are due soon.

+### Problem 4: Too many tasks
+#### Description
+Initially, before we could get a sense of the team's work & effort distribution, we planned too many tasks to be done for the Sprint.
+Together with other issues (no deadlines, issues with prioritization), we could not carry out around 6 tasks in the Sprint.

+#### Reaction
+We have tried to as much as possible first to get the neccessities done, and for the lower priority tasks that we could not manage throughout the Sprint, we simply plan on putting off to the next one.

 ## Adjustments for next Sprint Plan
 * Establish deadlines each week.
 As of now, we plan to establish strict deadlines to improve our planning and on-time delivery.